Dead End: Paranormal Park

-Dead End: Paranormal Park is an animated fantasy horror comedy streaming television series created by Hamish Steele for Netflix, which is based on the graphic novels series DeadEndia by Steele and Cartoon Hangover's Too Cool!
-Cartoons web short Dead End.
-Produced by Blink Industries, the series premiered on June 16, 2022.
-A second and final season premiered on October 13, 2022.
-On January 13, 2023, Steele announced that the series had been canceled.
+Dead End: Paranormal Park is an animated horror comedy television series, based on the graphic novel DeadEndia: The Watcher's Test by Hamish Steele.
+The series premiered on June 16, 2022, on Netflix, and the second season premiered on October 13, 2022.
+In January 2023, Steele announced that the series had been canceled.

 Premise

 The series follows Barney and Norma, the newest employees at their local theme park, Phoenix Parks, a Dollywood-esque park created by the famous celebrity Pauline Phoenix.
 Joined by Pugsley, Barney's childhood dog, and Courtney, a thousand-year-old demon, they discover the world of the Paranormal as well as learning new things about themselves.